IN THIS ARTICLE

 All games are premised on similar reinforcement learning principles.

 Reinforcement learning is used in the finance industry in various ways.
 One example is trading, where algorithms are trained to forecast market behavior.
-IBM, for instance, built a financial trading system on its Data Science Experience platform (now called Watson Studio) that uses reinforcement learning to develop algorithms for calculating profits and losses of industries.
+IBM, for instance, built a financial trading system on its Data Science Experience platform (now called Watson Studio) that uses reinforcement learning to develop algorithms for calculating the profits and losses of industries.

 Programmers use reinforcement learning to train robots.
 Sophisticated algorithms that program robot behavior are developed in controlled environments and led through sequential actions to complete a particular task.
 Values are accorded for each success, and algorithms are rated successful based on their maximum cumulative rewards, or values.
 Such deep reinforcement learning methods teach four-legged robots (for instance) how to recover when they fall.